Larry Forman, Owner

 Larry Forman is a graduate of the University of Louisville cum laude and he earned his Juris Doctorate from the University of Louisville Louis D. Brandeis School of Law.
 In his spare time, Mr. Forman enjoys snowboarding, rock climbing, playing ping pong, billiards, and chess.
 He also enjoys reading non-fiction books on law and human behavior.

-Mr. Forman is licensed to practice law in the Commonwealth of Kentucky, Federal Courts, Fort Knox Army Base, and both the Western and Eastern Districts of Kentucky.
+Mr. Forman is licensed to practice law in the Commonwealth of Kentucky, Federal Courts, the United States Court of Appeals for the Sixth Circuit, Fort Knox Army Base, and both the Western and Eastern Districts of Kentucky.

 Daily in the Trenches